GOLDEN HILLS RC&D

 This week's installment of Hiking the Byways takes us to Monona County on the Loess Hills National Scenic Byway.

-The hiking in Monona County is incredible, with several different areas to explore the geologically unique Loess Hills, which reach their highest points in Monona County.
+The hiking in Monona County is incredible, with several different areas to explore the geologically unique Loess Hills.
 The Preparation Canyon Unit of the Loess Hills State Forest, and the adjacent Preparation Canyon State Park, are the highlights of today's post.
 There are several specific trail recommendations; feel free to follow those or create your own adventure by hiking countless miles of trails in the state forest and state park.

 If you wish to get off the beaten path, head to Sylvan Runkel State Preserve, Loess Hills Wildlife Area, or Turin Preserve Wildlife Area, all near the town of Castana.